mod_setenvif

 SetEnvIf request_uri ^/index\.php$ and query_string id=\d+ or host (?!www\.).* my-env

-In this example my-env variable will be set if request URI matches ^index\.php$ AND query string matches id=\d+, OR Host header value doesn't start with www.
-Mathematical equivalent is: a*b+c.
+In this example my-env variable will be set if request URI matches ^index\.php$ AND query string matches id=\d+ , OR Host header value doesn't start with www .
+Boolean equivalent is: a AND b OR c .

 SetEnvIf request_uri ^/index\.php$ and ( query_string id=\d+ or host (?!www\.).* ) my-env